hrishikeshs/json-htmlize/README.md

 json-htmlize
 ============

-Spits out html from your server's json response.
+Spits out html from your json.

 Installing